Game meat makes you sick

 Added value:

-- Wild game: Natural, healthy – or dangerous?
+- Game meat: Natural, healthy – or dangerous?

-- Nutrition: The civilized taste
+- Nutrition: The civilised palate

-- Wild game from a hunter is carrion
+- Game meat from hunters is carrion

-- Wild game meat cannot be organic
+- Game meat cannot be organic

 - Meat from wild animals is not organic game

-- Dementia: How harmful is game meat?
+- Dementia: How harmful is venison?

-- Game meat makes you sick
+- Game meat makes you ill

 - Lead residues in game meat products